White's Falls

-White's Falls is a waterfall in Gloucester Pool.
+White's Falls is a waterfall in Gloucester Pool, Ontario.
 It is located near the town of Port Severn.

 The upper portion of White's Falls has been modified by a dam to maintain water levels in Six Mile Lake (Ontario).
 As such, the flow through the falls is seasonally variable.
 It is located right off Muskoka Road 34, just a few minutes from Ontario Highway 400.
 The falls are located along the main road to the Big Chute Marine Railway.
-White's Falls is named after Joseph Arthur White Sr who settled in the area in the mid-19th century.
+White's Falls is named after Joseph Arthur White Sr, who settled in the area in the mid-19th century.

+The dam underwent construction in November of 2023, with plans to reopen in early 2025.